sftcd/etm/etm.md

-It is unclear whether or not the IETF can be expected to reach rough consensus on a description of such a new threat model, but we further argue that ignoring this aspect of deployed reality cannot may not well for Internet protocol development.
+It is unclear whether or not the IETF can be expected to reach rough consensus on a description of such a new threat model, but we further argue that ignoring this aspect of deployed reality cannot may not bode well for Internet protocol development.

 Absent such an expanded threat